"Tell me about a time you demonstrated leadership."

 Action: I spent 2 weekends rewriting the onboarding guide, creating video tutorials, and adding interactive walkthroughs using a tool called Loom.
 I also added a feedback form to track which docs were most helpful.

 Result: Week-1 churn dropped from 30% to 14%.
 Activation (users completing onboarding) increased from 55% to 78%.
-The CEO shared the initiative company-wide as an example of ownership.
+My manager cited the initiative at my performance review as one of the drivers for my top-tier compensation that year.

 Example 8: Adaptability